koddistortion/ce-password-length-inspector/README.md

 ## Translations ##
 **Password Length Inspector** is multi-language / multi-locale enabled but currently lacks translations of the options messages and labels for several languages.
-[In order to support with the the translation of any language, please go to `koddistortion.oneskyapp.com`] (https://koddistortion.oneskyapp.com/collaboration/project?id=32887)
+[In order to support with the translation of any language, please go to `koddistortion.oneskyapp.com`] (https://koddistortion.oneskyapp.com/collaboration/project?id=32887)

 Changelog
 ---------
+### v1.4.0 [2015/05/11]
+* **New** - Added option to overwrite displayed password length for URLs (either via simple in-string search or regular expression)
+* **New** - Added option to manipulate passwords max-length field according to overwritten URL settings
+* **Improvement** - All storage relevant stuff is now handled in the backend and the content script only sends and receives messages
+* **Improvement** - Cleaned up HTML code for the settings page and applied material design bootstrap theme

 ### v1.3.0 [2014/08/12]
 * **New** - Extension Options page now uses i18n for displaying labels and messages in different locales (currently german and english only)